SamThompson/BubbleActions/README.md

 determines what text is displayed above the bubble.
 3. When the user lifts their finger while over a bubble, the cooresponding callback is fired.
 This always happens on the main thread.
-4. Show the BubbleActions by calling the `show()` method.
-Unlike SnackBar, this method is not thread safe, so attempting to show BubbleActions from a separate thread may lead to unexpected results.
-You do not necessarily have to show the BubbleActions immediately; the `BubbleActions` object can be stored for later use.
+4. Show the `bubble-actions` by calling the `show()` method.
+Unlike SnackBar, this method is not thread safe, so attempting to show `bubble-actions` from a separate thread may lead to unexpected results.
+You do not necessarily have to show the `bubble-actions` immediately; the `BubbleActions` object can be stored for later use.
 The actions will remain visible as long as the user's finger is pressed to the screen.

 ####Basic example